 Article 23 Business Plan Formulation, Realization and Verification

-As a rule the Board of Directors, in line with Asahi Broadcasting Corporation’s Principle and Business Philosophy, formulates a medium-term business plan once every three years and strives to achieve plan targets, with an eye to realizing the company’s sustainable growth and improvement in medium- to long-term corporate value.
+As a rule the Board of Directors, in line with the Group Business Philosophy, formulates the Group’s medium-term business plan once every three years and strives to achieve plan targets, with an eye to realizing the Group’s sustainable growth and improvement in medium- to long-term corporate value.
 Progress status of the medium-term business plan is constantly verified.
 In the event that targets are not reached, causes for this are analyzed and responses investigated, with findings reflected in plans for the upcoming business term.

 Article 24 Evaluating Board of Directors Effectiveness

-In addition to monitoring conducted by the Audit & Supervisory Board to determine the overall effectiveness of the Board of Directors, all Directors and Audit & Supervisory Board Members undergo an annual self-assessment of Board effectiveness for the previous fiscal year by completing questionnaire surveys and taking part in interviews.
-In addition, opinions raised by Directors and Audit & Supervisory Board Members are summarized and the necessary improvements required to improve the overall effectiveness of the Board of Directors compiled, and an outline of these is disclosed together with the results of the self-assessment.
+In addition to monitoring conducted by the Audit & Supervisory Committee to determine the overall effectiveness of the Board of Directors, all Directors undergo an annual self-assessment of Board effectiveness for the previous fiscal year by completing questionnaire surveys and taking part in interviews.
+In addition, opinions raised by Directors are summarized and the necessary improvements required to improve the overall effectiveness of the Board of Directors compiled, and an outline of these is disclosed together with the results of the self-assessment.

 Article 25 Operation of the Board of Directors